Cisco ISE Administrator Accounts: CLI and GUI Access

 traceroute Trace the route to a remote ip address

-The limitation also extends to the information visible through the show command.
+This limitation also applies to the information accessible via the show command.

 ISE-NODE-2/adminCLI#show ?